Mineralogy Certification Course

 Formula: Ca2Al3O[SiO4][Si2O7](OH)

-People usually see zoisite in two different forms.
-The first is as a green-colored aggregate associated with hornblende and ruby.
-This is popularly known as "ruby-in-zoisite."
-The second one is tanzanite, a blue-purple color variety of zoisite.
-Green color and association with corundum and vivid blue and purple colors with strong pleochroism are also a hint for zoisite identification for you.
-(Gem dealers sometimes call gem-quality zoisites with other colors besides blue or purple "fancy colored tanzanites."
-However, the name tanzanite should be reserved for zoisites with blue-purple color only).
+Mineral and gem enthusiasts usually look for zoisite in two different forms.
+The first is as a green-colored aggregate associated with hornblende and corundum.
+This is commonly known as "ruby-in-zoisite."
+The second one is tanzanite, a very popular blue-purple color variety of zoisite.
+Gem dealers sometimes call gem-quality zoisites with other colors besides blue or purple "fancy colored tanzanites."
+However, the name tanzanite should be reserved for zoisites with blue-purple color only.

 luster | vitreous, pearly on cleavage |